Get RICH or Die Scaling: Profitably Trading Inference Compute for Robustness: Experiments

 \subsection{Revisiting Attack-Bard with the RICH}

 We now return to the Attack-Bard experiments that motivated this work.
 The black-box attacks in Attack-Bard are highly relevant to broadly-used proprietary models, which often do not provide white-box access.
-Further enhancing the practical relevance of this setting, we abandon our naive approach to scaling inference compute and switch to chain of thought (CoT) \citep{Wei2022ChainOT, kojima2022large, Wang2022SelfConsistencyIC}, and we switch to the implicit security specification (to disregard noise-like perturbations) used by \citet{zaremba2025trading} in their Attack-Bard experiments.
+Further enhancing the practical relevance of this setting, we abandon our naive approach to scaling inference compute, switching to budget-forced reasoning \citep{muennighoff2025s1} for the RL-tuned reasoning model \citep{wang2025internvl3} we study, and chain of thought (CoT) \citep{Wei2022ChainOT, kojima2022large, Wang2022SelfConsistencyIC} for the five other models.
+We also switch to an implicit security specification to disregard noise-like perturbations; the Attack-Bard experiments in \citet{zaremba2025trading} also rely on defensive prompts that were unstated and that we thus omit.

-\paragraph{Experiment setup} Attack-Bard contains 200 images generated from white-box adversarial attacks on an ensemble of surrogate models \citep{dong2023robust}.
+\paragraph{Experiment setup} Attack-Bard contains 200 ImageNet-like images perturbed by white-box adversarial attacks on an ensemble of surrogate models \citep{dong2023robust}.
 These images were optimized for transfer to Bard and GPT-4V with $\varepsilon = 16/255$ ($\ell_{\infty}$ norm).
-The clean counterparts to these 200 images are used to measure the benefit of scaling inference-time compute to natural image classification.
+The clean versions of these 200 images are used to measure the benefit of scaling inference-time compute to natural image classification.

-We ask the model to classify the image without or with CoT (low or high inference-compute).
+Our CoT experiments ask the model to classify the image without or with CoT (low or high inference-compute).
 For each image, we construct a multiple choice question including the true label and 29 other answers chosen from the label set at random.
 We use greedy sampling to generate model answers, generating a maximum of 5 and 500 tokens for the low and high inference-compute settings.
 We also extend our analysis to large-scale VLMs (\qwen{} and \llama{}) to determine if model or training data size is critical to our results, rather than the \shortname.
 For large VLMs, we construct multiple choice questions using the full 1000-class ImageNet label set \citep{russakovsky2015imagenet}, putting their performances on clean data in line with the performances of the smaller LLaVA models.
 Details on the CoT prompts used can be found in Appendices \ref{thirty_way_prompts} and \ref{thousand_way_prompts}.

+Our budget-forcing experiments explore -- at various inference-time reasoning token counts -- the performance of \intern, with and without lightweight adversarial finetuning of its ViT model's embeddings \citep{schlarmann2024robustclip}.
+Additional details and results are in Appendix \ref{app:intern}.

 If the \shortname{} is applicable to various inference-compute scaling approaches, various adversarial attack approaches, and various datasets (e.g. Attack-Bard), we would expect to see test compute primarily benefits robustness of robustified models.
 Alternatively, the \shortname may depend on use of white-box attacks, explicit security specifications, or smaller-scale models.
 In which case, performances on Attack-Bard classification would not reflect the trends we observed in Sections \ref{sec:injection}, \ref{sec:ball}, and \ref{sec:non_robust}.